-For nearly two decades, Irving Oil has partnered with the New England Aquarium to help protect the North Atlantic right whale – an endangered species with critical habitat areas in the Bay of Fundy, south of Nova Scotia, and along the east coast of the US.
+For two decades, Irving Oil has partnered with the New England Aquarium to help protect the North Atlantic right whale – an endangered species with critical habitat areas in the Bay of Fundy, south of Nova Scotia, and along the east coast of the US.

 Over the years, we’ve developed a shared passion for protecting this amazing species!
 By working together, our partnership in the Bay of Fundy has been able to maintain the longest, uninterrupted survey on North Atlantic right whales.

 In collaboration with academia, environmental groups and fish harvesters, our partnership was successful in rerouting shipping lanes in the Bay of Fundy; this was the first time shipping lanes had ever been moved to protect an endangered species.
 Since then, there hasn’t been a single recorded vessel whale strike in the shipping lanes, which helped the right whale population living in our waters grow from less than 350 to nearly 500.
 Recent population models show, however, that the right whale population is at risk again, which is why it is more important than ever to continue our efforts.

 We are proud to continue our support of the New England Aquarium so that researchers can go farther afield this year to protect and study the right whale.
 Because it’s not just about protecting the right whale in the Bay of Fundy, it’s about protecting them everywhere, and supporting the scientists to learn more about the right whale’s critical role in the health of our blue planet.
 Our partnership will uncover more of the right whale stories, and will inform research around the world on ocean-wide changes that are affecting many species and ecosystems.